Exploring Sticks In Zumbini

 Sticks can be one of the most versatile instruments your little one will ever play.
-While in class they are natural colored wood, 8”, and in matching sets, you may start to notice that your little one can find a substitute everywhere!
+While in class, they are natural colored wood, 8”, and in matching sets, you may start to notice that your little one can find a substitute everywhere!
 Wooden spoons, pencils, chopsticks, tree limbs, anything can be a musical instrument!

 Tapping sticks uses many skills all at the same time.
 Children work on developing their grip strength (a fine motor skill) as they hold the sticks.
 They will discover the different textures felt in the smooth and bumpy stick pairs.
 They will figure out how to bring their hands together to produce a sound when the sticks meet.
-Maybe they will figure out how to manipulate the stick in different ways such as rubbing, tapping on the ground, or bringing sticks together high in the air.
+Maybe they will figure out how to manipulate the stick in different ways, such as rubbing, tapping on the ground, or bringing sticks together high in the air.

 At the same time, they are learning the different types of sounds that can be produced.

 Sticks produce a clean, crisp single sound that disappears soon after it is created.
 Tapping the sticks together is similar to a clapping hands motion while creating a very different sound.
-Similarly, using sticks tap on the ground will produce a sound that changes based on the floor surface (it’s very different to tap on wood versus carpet!)
+Similarly, using sticks to tap on the ground will produce a sound that changes based on the floor surface (it’s very different to tap on wood versus carpet!)
 Learning to control their movements allows children to create various volume levels too.

-And of course, sticks are delicious!
+And, of course, sticks are delicious!